Provably Good Solutions to the Knapsack Problem via Neural Networks of Bounded Size: Detailed Experimental Setup

-\paragraph{Seed generation.} In order to ensure reproducibility of our experiments, each time before we train and test an NN with given value $p^*$ and width $w$, we reset the random seeds of both Numpy and Tensorflow to $257\cdot p^* + w$, where $257$ is just an arbitrary prime number.
+In order to ensure reproducibility of our experiments, each time before we train and validate an NN with given value $p^*$ and width $w$, we reset the random seeds of both Numpy and Tensorflow to $257\cdot p^* + w$, where $257$ is just an arbitrary prime number.
 Note that these packages only guarantee the same result of random experiments if the same package versions are used.

-\paragraph{Regression and statistical tests.} For each of the three threshold values $0.005$ (Section~\ref{Sec:Experiments}), as well as, $0.0025$ and $0.00375$ (Appendix~\ref{Sec:MoreExps}), we find the required width for achieving the respective threshold for 25 different values of~$p^*$.
-With the help of the ordinary least squares (OLS) regression utility of the Statsmodels package, we find a quadratic regression line for the $p^*$-width relation in each of the three cases.
-The output of the OLS automatically contains the reported p-values for testing whether the coefficient of the quadratic term is zero.